 The example of Jeni’s Splendid Ice Cream shows that video campaigns do not necessarily require a huge budget to be successful.
 Sometimes, it’s enough to just do a raw behind-the-scenes video, in order to show what you are best in.

-This midsize ice cream business uses its YouTube channel to promote their business by sharing lovely ice-cream recipes.
+This midsize ice cream business uses its YouTube channel to promote its business by sharing lovely ice-cream recipes.
 For example, the video “Build Your Own Ice Cream Sandwich” alone could reach 23,000 views, which is great marketing for a local business.

 For a smooth video production workflow in 2020, you can make use of numerous video production tools.